Who Was Baron von Steuben? A German-born American Patriot

 Baron von Steuben and the German Community

 In May 1919, after World War I ended, the Steuben Society was formed. ” The purpose of The Steuben Society of America is to educate the public about matters of interest to American citizens of German descent and their families, to encourage their participation in civic affairs, and to perpetuate and enhance the understanding of the contributions made by such citizens to the development of the United States of America.”
-The Steuben Society is still active today, hosting events to support the German-American community, and every September since 1958, there have been Steuben parades in New York and Chicago, highlighting prominent German Americans (yes, and Ferris Bueller).
+The Steuben Society is still active today, hosting events to support the German-American community, and every September since 1958, there have been Steuben parades in New York and Chicago, highlighting prominent German Americans.

 The Legacy of Friederich von Steuben